Orginis

 Love in paris

-Throughout the decades from the 1950s to his last active years in the 1990s, Haldor achieved great success in creating custom wedding rings and became a prominent seller of gold bracelets, which were tremendously popular during the 50s and 60s.
-The preferred styles of the 1950s were quite traditional, typically featuring a neat ring rail with a single center stone or a "flower"-inspired setting arrangement.
+From the 1950s to his final active years in the 1990s, Haldor achieved significant success as a goldsmith, particularly through his work creating custom wedding rings and heavier gold design necklaces and bracelets.
+During the 1950s, demand was high and the preferred styles were often traditional, typically featuring a clean ring band with a single center stone or a flower setting where smaller stones surrounded a central gem.

 During the 1960s, a prominent style in Swedish jewelry was the use of pearls.
 Haldor crafted several commissioned designs for clients, incorporating pearls set in wedding bands.
 Yellow gold, or Swedish rose gold, remained popular, adding warmth and sophistication to his creations.
 These designs reflected the era’s affinity for classic beauty while showcasing Haldor's skill in blending tradition with innovation.